weaveworks/weave-gitops-enterprise/.github/pull_request_template.md

 <!-- Use the checklist to detail how you're sure that the change
-works.  -->
+works.
+Check each box when you're satisfied you've dealt with that item. -->
 **How did you validate the change?**

- - [ ] Explain how a reviewer can check the change themselves
+ - [ ] Explain how a reviewer can verify the change themselves

- - [ ] Integration tests -- what is covered, or explain why there are no new tests
+ - [ ] Integration tests -- what is covered, what cannot be covered;

- - [ ] Unit tests -- what is covered, what cannot be covered
+       or, explain why there are no new tests

- - [ ] I've checked that tests do not pass without the change (or if this is invalid, explain why)
+ - [ ] Unit tests -- what is covered, what cannot be covered; are there tests that fail _without_ the change?

 <!--
 Is it notable for release? e.g. schema updates, configuration or data migration